 For trading US securities, one does not need a US bank account.
 Winvesta will facilitate the creation of a US brokerage account with our SEC-registered broker partner.
 Users will be provided a two-in-one brokerage account which will have a trading account and a Demat (custodian) account.
 You can transfer money from India straight to your US-based brokerage account and trade securities using those funds.

 Alternatively, Winvesta offers an integrated international multi-currency account which has an International Bank Account Number (IBAN) assigned to it.
 You may withdraw the money from your brokerage account and transfer to this account when you want to liquidate your stock investments.
 The multi-currency account allows you to invest in other international assets, without transferring the money back to India.

-There is no minimum amount that you need to start with.
-However, we recommend starting with a minimum of ₹ 25,000 (~ $350)
+Apart from that, there is no minimum amount that you need to start investing with.
+However, we recommend starting with a minimum of ₹ 25,000 (~ $350).